drangara/MFIX-Exa/docs/source_docs/qb/mehrdadsbed.rst

    :align: center
    :alt: Sim comparison to Mehrdad's experiment

-   Comparison of the experiment (middle two rows) to the MFiX-Exa simulation (top and bottom rows).
+   Comparison of the experiment (middle two rows) to the MFIX-Exa simulation (top and bottom rows).

-The bed is simulated using MFiX-Exa 19.08 for an initial transient period of 10 s before an observation window of an additional 5 s.
+The bed is simulated using MFIX-Exa 19.08 for an initial transient period of 10 s before an observation window of an additional 5 s.
 The desired left-right pattern is seen as shown in the figure above.